Install Dusk on Android — Twilight Princess PC Port

 Avoid SD card storage; use internal storage.
 Make sure the file extension is one of iso, gcm, ciso, gcz, nfs, rvz, wbfs, wia, tgc.

-Controller pairs but does nothing in Dusk
+Controller pairs but does nothing in Dusklight

 Some controllers register as keyboard or mouse on Android.
 Check Phone Settings → Connected devices → Controller name → Mode — set to “Game controller” if available.
 Otherwise try a different controller.